 Small practices that make room for comfort

-Grief often moves in waves. how to grieve with hope as a Christian can help.
-On the gentler days, consider creating a simple ritual: light a candle and say their name, or write a short note of thanks for one memory.
+can help.
+On the gentler days, consider creating a simple ritual—perhaps a prayer for miscarriage, lighting a candle, or writing a short note of thanks for one memory.
 These small acts can steady the heart without forcing it to move faster than it’s ready.

 You might also pray one Scripture each day—perhaps Psalm 23 or Psalm 34:18—speaking it slowly and letting a single phrase linger.
 Or take a brief walk and notice one sign of care: a kind neighbor, a patch of sun, the resilience of a garden after frost.
 Such moments remind us that life, though altered, continues with quiet kindness.